How new digital regulations affect microbusiness will be unknown territory unless the actual antitrust legislation is passed.

 BUT, What does this mean for micro-business owners?

 Social media and the internet are key in how micro-businesses market their products and services.
-Therefore, having certain regulations put in place will mean that there will be stricter guidelines on posts and searches on social media coupled with the privacy of your business being better protected.
+Therefore, having certain regulations put in place will mean that there will be stricter guidelines on posts and searches on social media coupled with the privacy of your business is better protected.

 Hopefully, This will create a beneficial shift in the digital world for micro-business owners.